+Section 3.3 Pharmacy Directory

-Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network
+The pharmacy directory lists our network pharmacies.

-What are "network pharmacies"?

 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.

-Why do you need to know about network pharmacies?

 You can use the Pharmacy Directory to find the network pharmacy you want to use.
-An updated Pharmacy Directory is located on our website at www.AdvantageUMedicare.com/UofURetirees.php.
-You may also call Customer Service for updated provider information or to ask us to mail you a Pharmacy Directory.
-Please review the 2022 Pharmacy Directory to see which pharmacies are in our network.
+See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.

-If you don't have the Pharmacy Directory, you can get a copy from Customer Service (phone numbers are printed on the back cover of this booklet).
-At any time, you can call Customer Service to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at www.AdvantageUMedicare.com/UofURetirees.php.
+If you don't have the Pharmacy Directory, you can get a copy from Customer Service.
+You can also find this information on our website at www.AdvantageUMedicare.com.